Surface Hill Uniting Church: Description

-Surface Hill Uniting Church is a load-bearing masonry and cement rendered building that sits with a group of other buildings within the Uniting Church precinct on Surface Hill in Gympie.
+The former Surface Hill Uniting Church is a load-bearing masonry and cement rendered building that sits with a group of other buildings within the Uniting Church precinct on Surface Hill in Gympie.
 The site also contains a timber hall (the former church, built in 1869), a masonry and fibro hall (1962) and a brick parsonage (1975).
 The building is an unpretentious interpretation of Gothic style, using Gothic motifs yet simple and restrained in its overall design and composition.
 The street facade (southern elevation) is the most ornate with towers at each corner, lancet and rose windows and other moulded decorations.
 The church is rectilinear in form, divided into six bays by stepped buttresses, each bay containing a lancet window.
 The roof is steeply pitched and clad in colourbonded corrugated steel with lightning conductors at each gable end.

-The interior of the church is also cement-rendered with a decorative cornice and mouldings around the windows and at dado and picture rail height.
+The interior of the former church is also cement-rendered with a decorative cornice and mouldings around the windows and at dado and picture rail height.
 Engaged columns with decorative capitals mark each of the bays internally.
 The lofty space of the interior has a vaulted ceiling lined in timber VJ boarding braced with timber ribs and punctuated with ceiling roses with timber fretwork.
 Light fittings and ceiling fans are suspended from the ceiling on stiff rods.
 Lancet windows infilled with diamond-patterned leadlight with glass in pale tones are located along the side walls and the southern elevation has an arrangement of four similar windows highset in the wall, flanked by two stained glass rose windows.
 Most of the windows are now framed in aluminium.

-The church is entered via two doors which lead into a small, internal porch-like space enclosed with dark stained timber.
+The former church is entered via two doors which lead into a small, internal porch-like space enclosed with dark stained timber.
 An Honour Roll is located within this space, alongside a noticeboard and a set of wall- mounted timber cabinets with leadlight doors.
 Lancet doors are located on both sides of this space.
-The main part of the church has a raked timber floor and timber pews which have recently been restored.
+The main part of the former church has a raked timber floor and timber pews which have recently been restored.
 The side aisles are carpeted.
-A raised platform enclosed with low timber rails at the front of the church is also carpeted, containing a simple timber altar and elders' chairs.
+A raised platform enclosed with low timber rails at the front of the former church is also carpeted, containing a simple timber altar and elders' chairs.
 A hexagonal timer pulpit is located to the left of the communion table area and is decorated with a timber veneered depiction of the Uniting Church symbol.
 A recent timber screen separates the raised choir platform and organ loft.
 Doors are located at either end of this divider and provide access to the choir area and through to the two exit doors at the back of the church.
 A small library and sink is located on the eastern side of the choir and a vestry area on the west.